Auriscalpium vulgare: Growth in culture

 Auriscalpium vulgare can be grown in pure culture on agar-containing plates supplemented with nutrients.
 The colonies that grow are white to pale cream, and cover the agar surface within six weeks from the initial inoculation.
 The mycelium is made of bent-over hyphae, without any aerial hyphae (hyphae that extend above the surface of the agar).
 Typically, two indistinct zones develop at about 6 mm and 15 mm from the initial inoculum spot, with each zone roughly 4 mm wide.
 The zones appear somewhat lighter in color because the hyphae are more closely packed and form crystalline substances that deposit into the agar.

-The mature mycelium consists of thin-walled, densely packed hyphae that are 1.5–3.2 µm in diameter.
+The mature mycelium consists of thin-walled, densely packed hyphae that are 1.5–3.2 μm in diameter.
 They are often gnarled or somewhat spiral (subhelicoid), and frequently branched at an angle of about 45°, with a clamp at the base of the branch.
 They contain amorphous granules that appear refractive when viewed under phase contrast microscopy, and their walls are often encrusted with tiny granules.
-Gloeocystidia (thin-walled cystidia with refractive, frequently granular contents) are common; they measure 50–85 by 6.5–8.5 µm, and are club-shaped (sometimes elongated), thin-walled, and often have one or two lobes with rounded tips.
+Gloeocystidia (thin-walled cystidia with refractive, frequently granular contents) are common; they measure 50–85 by 6.5–8.5 μm, and are club-shaped (sometimes elongated), thin-walled, and often have one or two lobes with rounded tips.
 Containing foamy and pale yellow contents, they are a refractive yellow color under phase contrast.
 Initially they are erect but they soon fall under their own weight to lie on the agar surface.
 Crystalline deposits are abundant as small, randomly scattered plate-like or star-like crystals.

 Fruiting begins about six weeks after the initial inoculation on the agar plate, but only when portions of fruit bodies (spines or stem sections) are used as the inoculum to initiate growth; the use of mycelium as the inoculum precludes subsequent fruiting.
 Mature fruit bodies grow very close to the initial site of inoculation—within 3 mm—and take about 60 days to mature after they first start to form.

+Edibility

+The mushroom is generally considered inedible because of its toughness and diminutive size.
+A 1887 textbook claims that it was "commonly eaten in France and Italy".